Other Leaves: Rhode Island

 Author: Jessica Sussman

-- In addition to being covered by the federal Family and Medical Leave Act (FMLA), Rhode Island eligible employees may also be entitled to leave under the Rhode Island Parental and Family Medical Leave Act.
+- Rhode Island eligible employees may be entitled to leave under the Rhode Island Parental and Family Medical Leave Act.
 See Family and Medical Leaves of Absence.

-- Rhode Island employers are required to provide leave to employees employed for 12 consecutive moments to attend school conferences or other school-related activities for a child of whom the employee is the parent, foster parent or guardian.
+- Rhode Island covered employers must provide eligible employees with leave to attend school conferences or other school-related activities for the employee's child.
 See School Involvement Leave.

-- Employers are required to provide employees with an unpaid time off to attend jury duty or respond to a subpoena.
-See Jury Duty Leave; Leave to Respond to Subpoena.
+- Employers are required to provide employees with time off to attend jury duty.
+See Jury Duty Leave.

-- An employer with 50 or more employees must provide an employee who is a crime victim with unpaid leave to attend court proceedings related to the crime.
+- A covered employer must provide an employee who is a crime victim with leave to attend court proceedings related to the crime.
 See Crime Victim Leave.

 - Rhode Island employees must be provided with a leave of absence for military training or active duty.
 See Military Leave.

 - Employers must provide leave to volunteer firefighters and emergency medical technicians responding to an emergency.
 See Emergency Responder Leave.

 There are various types of leave that may be available to an employee in Rhode Island.
 To the extent that applicable federal, state or local laws conflict, an employer should apply the provisions that provide the greatest benefits and protections to the employee.